LGBTQ literature in New Zealand: Gay literature

-In the 20th century, gay literature in New Zealand was heavily influenced by conservative laws and restrictive attitudes, leading many of these works to remain private or under pseudonyms, and some were even censored.
+In the 20th century, gay literature in New Zealand was heavily influenced by conservative laws and restrictive attitudes, with many works remaining private or under pseudonyms, and others censored.
 Among the writers and poets who were part of the New Zealand literary subculture were Walter D'Arcy Cresswell, Frank Sargeson, James Courage, and Peter Wells.

 Unlike Australia's long history, larger population, and more prosperous pastoral society, New Zealand has produced a smaller literature.
-Its Puritanism viewed homosexuality in a more outrageously abhorrent light than in Australia.
-Some New Zealand critics still dismiss writers known to have homosexual tendencies as "effeminate."
+Its Puritanism viewed homosexuality more abhorrently than in Australia, although some New Zealand critics still dismiss writers known to have homosexual tendencies as "effeminate."

 Walter D'Arcy Cresswell, a twentieth-century poet, challenged norms by openly supporting Walt Whitman and exalting classical Greek masculine ideals as well as biblical love that transcended love for women.
-In his work, he questioned the rigid relationship between sex and gender in New Zealand society and promoted homoeroticism, but he was marginalized by a homophobic critical establishment.
-Cresswell dared to criticize the rigid relationship between sex and gender:
+In his work, he questioned the rigid relationship between sex and gender in New Zealand society and promoted homoeroticism, but he was marginalised by a homophobic critical establishment.
+Cresswell criticised the rigid relationship between sex and gender:

-In New Zealand, the feminine and the sentimental are supposed to be confined to the sex to which these attributes are deemed most appropriate, the same is true of the masculine and the insensitive.
+In New Zealand, the feminine and the sentimental are supposed to be confined to the sex to which these attributes are deemed most appropriate.
+The same is true of the masculine and the insensitive.